Unitech/pm2/README.md

 <a name="a989"/>
 ## Configuration file

-You can specifiy the following options by editing the file `~/.pm2/custom_options.sh`:
+You can specify the following options by editing the file `~/.pm2/custom_options.sh`:

 ```
 PM2_RPC_PORT